 2. I misused my pill medication.

-3. A unicorn found me in my bed one night and touched my womb with it’s unicorn tusk, whispering “Holly, you have budgeting issues.
+3. A unicorn found me in my bed one night and touched my womb with it’s horn, whispering “Holly, you have budgeting issues.
 Here is 9 months to save $90 you would otherwise spend on sanitary products.
 This is your moment.
 Neighhhh!”

 I think he was quite taken aback by the last part of the story, with the application of money and savings tempting him to my way of thinking.